Maryland vs. Rutgers NCAA Football Odds, Plays and Insights | November 27, 2021

 Over/Under Insights

+- Rutgers' games have gone over 53 points in three of 10 chances this season.

-- The two teams combine to average 47 points per game, 6.0 less than the total in this contest.
+- This contest's total is 4.1 points under the 57.1 these two squads combine to give up per game in 2021.

-- These two squads surrender a combined 57.1 points per game, 4.1 more than this contest's over/under.

-- Terrapins games this season feature an average total of 58.0 points, a number 5.0 points higher than Saturday's over/under.
+- Terrapins games this season feature an average total of 58 points, a number five points higher than Saturday's over/under.

-- The 53 total in this game is 6.3 points higher than the 46.7 average total in Scarlet Knights games this season.

 Maryland Stats and Trends

-- When Maryland scores more than 23.2 points, it is 3-1 against the spread and 4-0 overall.
+- Maryland is 3-1 against the spread and 4-0 overall this season when the team scores more than 23.2 points.

-- Maryland is 3-4 against the spread and 5-2 overall when the team picks up over 376.0 yards.
+- Maryland is 3-4 against the spread and 5-2 overall when the team churns out over 376 yards.

-- This year, the Terrapins have turned the ball over 17 times, while the Scarlet Knights have forced 17.
+- The Terrapins have 17 turnovers this season, equal to the number of takeaways for the Scarlet Knights.

 - Find the latest spread and moneyline odds for Maryland at SISportsbook.